 The result is the type of place where you can spend a morning exploring the centuries-old historic centre, spot monkeys in the afternoon, and spend the evening watching the sunset from the rooftop of a glitzy skyscraper with a cocktail in hand.

-For those who find themselves short on time, here are some of the best things to do in Panama City, Panama in just one day.
+For those who find themselves short on time, here’s how to spend one day in Panama City.

 (Have more than one day in Panama City?
 There are plenty of great day trip options including watching ships go through the locks at the Panama Canal, relaxing on sun-soaked beaches in San Blas, learning about Panama’s indigenous tribes at Embera Quera and spotting monkeys and crocodiles at Gamboa Rainforest Resort.)